k4sh4n1/research/README.md

 ML and AI are correlated.
 Interestingly, on a survey by Pew Research Center, the top role which is expected to be played by AI is "forecasting the weather" and the second top role is "searching for financial crimes" [10].
 It means the top two roles of AI are expected to be related to "forecasting" and "financial" that are two keywords of this research proposal.

+## Volatility

+Algorithmic trading is so dominant on the FX market that it is affecting the volatility.
+It's reported that advancements in algorithmic trading may be lowering volatility of FX market.
+Consequently, a lack of dramatic price swing is observed [11].
+This phenomenon has turned FX into a somehow different financial market.
+FX is free from the wilder swings seen in stocks and bonds, ignoring prominent economic and geopolitical risks.

+Generally, algorithms generate more profit when the market volatility is higher.
+Therefore, it might be preferred to focus on financial markets with more volatility.
+Down the road, the target financial markets will have to picked thoroughly.

 [1]: https://en.wikipedia.org/wiki/Bazaar_of_Tabriz
 [2]: https://en.wikipedia.org/wiki/Foreign_exchange_market
 [3]: https://www.bis.org/statistics/rpfx22_fx.htm